-Frantz Ward is proud to share that Matthew Kadish, partner in the firm’s Business Law Practice Group, is recognized in the prestigious 2019 Chambers USA High Net Worth (HNW) Guide in Band 1, their highest ranking.
+Frantz Ward is proud to share that Matthew Kadish, partner in the firm’s Business Law Practice Group, is recognized in the prestigious 2020 Chambers USA High Net Worth (HNW) Guide in Band 1, the highest ranking.
 Chambers HNW is an annual guide identifying the world’s leading high net worth advisors in the private wealth market.
+This is the third year in a row that Matt has received this recognition.

 Rankings are compiled by Chambers and Partners, a U.K.-based publisher of legal guides and directories.
 Chambers guides are the culmination of in-depth interviews in search of qualities including technical legal ability, professional conduct, client service, commercial awareness/astuteness, diligence, commitment, and other qualities most valued by clients.